Emergency management service agreements

 Yukon

-ISC and the Government of Yukon signed a bilateral agreement in 2016.
-This agreement helps to support First Nations in the Yukon in the event of emergency situations.
+ISC and the Government of Yukon signed a 5-year bilateral agreement in 2016.
+This agreement helps to support First Nations in Yukon in the event of emergency situations.
+This agreement was renewed in 2023 for 2 years.
+It will be renewed again in 2025.

 Northwest Territories

-ISC and the Government of the Northwest Territories signed a bilateral agreement in 2015.
-This agreement helps to support First Nations in the Northwest Territories in the event of emergency situations.
+ISC and the Government of Northwest Territories signed a bilateral agreement in 2015.
+This agreement helps to support First Nations in Northwest Territories in the event of emergency situations.
+This agreement is renewed annually.